Finding optimal server, please wait a second

 Does the tool preserve Live Photos, Portrait Mode depth, or HDR gain maps?

 No. JPG, PNG, and WebP output formats drop the Live Photo motion clip, the Portrait Mode depth map, and the HDR gain map - those fields are HEIC/HEIF container features that the target formats do not define.
 Keep the HEIC original if you need any of that metadata preserved for re-editing in Apple Photos or Affinity.
-The EXIF block (timestamp, GPS, camera ID, ISO, shutter) does carry over when the "Include EXIF" setting stays on.

 Should I change my iPhone's Camera Capture setting to "Most Compatible" instead of converting?